Written by Ben Goodey | 15th August 2025

 Their team should note this down and edit this Wikipedia with their new positioning as soon as possible.

 Take your latest positioning, messaging, and features, and make sure they are represented in key sources LLMs are referencing.
-Ideally refresh every source that mentions your brand — from social media accounts to on-site and off-site web pages.

 Brands with a larger web presence will find this task more challenging.

-If, like Airtable, you have outdated articles written about you across 100s of websites you don’t control, outreach may need to be operationalised to update or take down those sources.
-If you have no luck with that, we'd suggest running a new campaign that seeds LLMs with lots of new sources that contain your up-to-date information.
+If, like Airtable, you have outdated articles written about you across 100s of websites you don’t control, outreach may need to be operationalized to update or take down those sources.

-As a major, trusted source of internet knowledge, updating Wikipedia is likely to help influence LLMs but it may not fix the positioning issue in one fell swoop.
+As a major, trusted source of internet knowledge, updating Wikipedia is likely to help influence LLMs, but it may not fix the positioning issue in one fell swoop.

 Here’s the branded GEO adjustment we would make for Wikipedia: